Carol Tyler: Biography

 Tyler also performed live comedy with the Rick & Ruby Patio Show at LA's The Comedy Store, the Great American Music Hall in San Francisco, and the Clunie Center in Sacramento.

 Her second solo work, Late Bloomer, was published by Fantagraphics in 2005.
 It's a career highlight collection including both previously published and new material.
 In his foreword, Robert Crumb says, "She's tops in my book.
 One of the best artists alive and working in the comics medium.
 Her work has the extremely rare quality of authentic HEART.
 Hers are the only comics that ever brought me to the verge of tears."

-Tyler's most recent completed project was a trilogy.
-You'll Never Know is her search for the truth about what happened to her father during World War II, and also about the damage his war had on her future relationships.
-The New York Times called it " a vivid, affecting, eccentrically stylish frame built around a terrible silence."
+Tyler's most recent completed project was "Fab4 Mania" about the author's Beatles obsession when she was 13.
+The book is a slice-of-life, and leads up to her seeing them perform live at Chicago's Comiskey Park in 1965.
+(Fantagraphics, 2018).
+Before that, in 2015, the You'll Never Know trilogy was combined in to one volume called "Soldier's Heart: The Campaign to Understand My WWII Veteran Father, A Daughter's Memoir.
+"Soldier's Heart/You'll Never Know" is about her search for the truth about what happened to her father during World War II, and also about the damage his war had on her future relationships.
+The New York Times called it " a vivid, affecting, eccentrically stylish frame built around a terrible silence".
 Book One: A Good & Decent Man was released in May 2009.
 Book Two: Collateral Damage was released in July 2010.
 The final installment of the trilogy, Book Three: Soldier's Heart, was released in October 2012.

-Tyler teaches a comics class at the University of Cincinnati College of Design, Architecture, Art, and Planning.
-Her primary focus is teaching students the methods and techniques of comic creation.
+Tyler taught a comics class at the University of Cincinnati College of Design, Architecture, Art, and Planning from 2006 - 2019.
+Her primary focus was teaching students the methods and techniques of comic creation.
 In teaching the history of comics "Tyler can pull out almost the entire history of comics in this country, everything from 1930s classics to 1950s comic magazines teaching aspects of African American history (regarding Harriet Tubman and Crispus Attucks) to an original of the first issue of the iconoclastic Mad Magazine."
-She has also brought her current book theme, military service, into the classroom.Reilly, M.B.
-"Just in Time for Memorial Day: UC Arts Leadership Brings 'Comic Relief' to Veterans," University of Cincinnati News (May 19, 2009).
+She has also brought her current book theme, military service, into the classroom.